-5 Regional jointing pattern and deformation bands - likely products of Late Cretaceous - Early Palaeogene deformation for the needs of a brief review made in this paper, several stereograms and rose diagrams of the dominant joint sets coming from various sources (Jerzykiewicz et al., 1974; Aleksandrowski, 1976; Solecki, 2011; Selerowicz et al., 2014) and various locations in the Polish Sudetes have been mounted on the geological map (Fig.21).
+5 Regional jointing pattern: a likely product of Late Cretaceous - Early Palaeogene deformation

+The regional pattern of tectonic joints over the area of the Sudetes or of SW Poland can be inferred from a number of local studies on jointing, most of which were conducted decades ago.
+Not attempting to make a systematic review of such studies, for the needs of a brief review made in this paper, several stereograms or rose diagrams of the dominant joint sets coming from various sources (Jerzykiewicz et al., 1974; Aleksandrowski, 1976; Solecki, 2011; Selerowicz et al., 2014) and various locations in the Polish Sudetes have been mounted on the geological map (Fig. 20).
 The data come mostly from the Permo-Mesozoic strata exposed in outcrops in the both Sudetic synclinoria, in underground galleries of the deep copper mines at the Fore-Sudetic Homocline and in the Opole Cretaceous Basin.
+Two stereograms, show, additionally the joint pattern in the crystalline basement rocks of the Karkonosze Massif.